Beluguy/ELEC291/Magnetic-Field-Controlled-Robot/README.md

 ##### Robot:
 -	Constantly reads commands wireless using a pair of inductors via magnetic field from the remote control
 -	The command encoding system is one-hot to minimize the delay between movement and trigger on the remote by prioritizing the most used commands to be the shortest
--	The one-hot encoding system supports the following seven commands:
+-	The one-hot encoding system supports the following five commands:
   1. Turn left
   1. Turn right
   1. Go forward
   1. Backward
   1. Switch mode
-1. Once in automatic/tracking mode, the robot is able to adjust its relative position and angle with respect to the controller
+-  Once in automatic/tracking mode, the robot is able to adjust its relative position and angle with respect to the controller
-1. The electromagnetic signal is operated at a constant frequency of 16.275kHz
+- The electromagnetic signal is operated at a constant frequency of 16.275kHz
-1. Both the robot and the remote control are coded using the C programming language
+- Both the robot and the remote control are coded using the C programming language
 #### Remote Controller:
 - The controller transmits one-hot commands via magnetic field mentioned above
 - Generates a sinusoidal wave at a frequency of 16.275kHz